Go Ad-Free

 Summertime is tick season.
 As soon as temperatures start to climb, ticks come out of hibernation.
 That’s bad news for pets and people who like to get out into nature.
 Tick-borne illnesses have doubled in recent years and are spreading across the country.

 Lyme disease, while potentially serious, is not the only problem.
-Also known as borreliosis, Lyme disease is an infection by Borrelia burgdorferi bacteria.
+Also known as borreliosis, Lyme disease is an infection caused by Borrelia burgdorferi bacteria.
 It has been spreading from New England to mid-Atlantic states, the upper Midwest and as far west as California, Oregon and Washington.

 Scientists who study these diseases suspect that climate change may be contributing to this epidemic.
 Many species of ticks have been extending their range into new territory.
 These recent arrivals carry disease-causing pathogens with them.
 However, when they are new, clinicians may not recognize the resulting illnesses at first.